melezhik/swat/README.md

         ok($status, "POST /FOO/BARs returns BAR7")
     }

-# Hooks
+# Perl hooks

-Hooks are files containing any perl code to be \`required\` into the beginning of every swat test.
-There are 2 types of hooks:
+Perl hooks are just perl code files \`required\` in the beginning of next swat test.
+There are 2 types of perl hooks:

-- **project based hooks**
+- **project based hook**

     File located at `$project_root_directory/hook.pm`.
 Project based hooks are applied for every route in project and could be used for _project initialization_.
 For example one could define generators here: